tandao0909/hands-on-with-DS/Chapter 12/note.md

 ### Other Data Structures

 - TensorFlow supports several other data structures.
 Here I list all of them.

+#### String tensors

-- *String tensors*: Are regular tensors of type `tf.string`.
+- Are regular tensors of type `tf.string`.
 These represents byte strings, not Unicode strings, so of you create a string tensor using a Unicode string (e.g., a regular Python 3 string like `"café"`), then it will get encoded to UTF-8 automatically (e.g., `b"af\xc3\xa9"`).
 - Alteratively, you represent Unicode strings using tensors of type `tf.int32`, where each item represents a Unicode point (e.g., `[99, 97, 102, 233]`).
 - It's important to note that a `tf.string` is atomic, meaning that its length odes not appear in the tensor's shape.
 Once you convert it to a Unicode tensor (i.e., a tensors of type `tf.int32` holding Unicode points), the length will appear in the shape.
 - The `tf.strings` package contains operations for byte strings and Unicode strings, such as `length()` to count the number of bits in a byte string (or the number of code points if you set `unit="UTF8_CHAR"`), `unicode_decode()` to convert a Unicode string tensor (i.e., int32 tensor) to a byte string tensor, and `unicode_decode()` to do the reverse.
 - You can also manipulate tensors containing multiple strings.

+#### Ragged tensors

-- *Ragged tensors* (`tf.RaggedTensor`): A special kind of tensors, represents lists of tensors, all of the same rank and data type, but varying sizes.
+- A special kind of tensors, represents lists of tensors, all of the same rank and data type, but varying sizes.
 - The dimensions along which the tensor sizes vary are called the *ragged dimensions*.
 - In all ragged tensors, the first dimensions is always a regular dimension (also called a *uniform dimension*).
 - A slice of a ragged tensor is also a ragged tensor.